oxid-academy/oxvm-samples/readme.md

 Once your local environment is ready, run
 `vagrant up`
 and be patient.
-After a while you can access the shop by calling http://oxacvm.local (or as configured) in your web browser.
+After a while you can access the VM's website by calling http://oxacvm6.local (or as configured) in your web browser.
+You are now ready to install a project.